LedgerHQ/actions/python-app/README.md

 Build and publish a docker image for: `main`, `tags`, `feature/*` You can use the `VERSION` build arg to get the version as provided by `git describe --tags`

+ * `LedgerHQ/actions/python-app/doc`
+call `pipenv openapi` to generate an openapi file and push it to redocly This step is only active if `redocly-project` is given.

+For convenience, we also provide `LedgerHQ/actions/python-app/init` that setup python and run `pipenv sync` (with `--dev` optionally)